Rusalka at the Monte-Carlo Opera

 Blending magic, national folklore and mythology, the work offered the audience of the Prague National Theatre a poetic reflection on his nationalistic aspirations.

-Although some of the tunes are inspired by ancient folk melodies, and harmonies typical of Czech music appear here and there, Rusalka is an original, lyrical and colourful work, with rich orchestration.
+Although some of the tunes are inspired by ancient folk melodies, and harmonies typical of Czech music appear here and there, Rusalka is an original, lyrical and colorful work, with rich orchestration.

 Dvorak's score is full of magic and sensuality and is perfectly suited to the characters and dramatic storyline.